isc-projects/kea/doc/sphinx/arm/ddns.rst

 -  only integer samples (i.e. a counter and a timestamp) are used
 -  the maximum sample count is 1
 -  there is no API to remove one or all statistics
--  there is no API to set the maxium sample count or age
+-  there is no API to set the maximum sample count or age

 .. note::